DePaul takes on Seton Hall on 3-game skid | WTOP News

 Newark, New Jersey; Saturday, 8 p.m.
 EST

-The Pirates are 10-3 on their home court.
-Seton Hall is 4-2 in games decided by less than 4 points.
+The Pirates have gone 10-3 at home.
+Seton Hall is the top team in the Big East in team defense, giving up 62.5 points while holding opponents to 40.6% shooting.

-The Blue Demons are 3-12 in Big East play.
-DePaul scores 67.0 points while outscoring opponents by 1.4 points per game.
+The Blue Demons are 3-12 against Big East opponents.
+DePaul ranks fifth in the Big East with 9.9 offensive rebounds per game led by Yor Anei averaging 2.1.

-The teams square off for the 10th time this season in Big East play.
-The Blue Demons won the last meeting 96-92 on Jan.
-13. Jalen Terry scored 28 points to help lead the Blue Demons to the victory.
+The teams play for the 10th time in conference play this season.
+The Blue Demons won the last matchup 96-92 on Jan.
+13. Jalen Terry scored 28 points to help lead the Blue Demons to the win.

-TOP PERFORMERS: Jared Rhoden is scoring 15.3 points per game and averaging 6.7 rebounds for the Pirates.
+TOP PERFORMERS: Alexis Yetna is averaging 8.8 points and 7.8 rebounds for the Pirates.
 Jamir Harris is averaging 1.2 made 3-pointers over the last 10 games for Seton Hall.

-David Jones averages 1.3 made 3-pointers per game for the Blue Demons, scoring 14.2 points while shooting 31.7% from beyond the arc.
-Terry is averaging 8.1 points over the past 10 games for DePaul.
+Terry is averaging 8.7 points and 3.1 assists for the Blue Demons.
+David Jones is averaging 8.8 points over the last 10 games for DePaul.

 LAST 10 GAMES: Pirates: 4-6, averaging 70.5 points, 38.3 rebounds, 9.8 assists, 6.8 steals and 5.2 blocks per game while shooting 39.5% from the field.
 Their opponents have averaged 71.8 points per game.